 Choose a Service Endpoint Address.
 This address will be used to ensure high-availability as in the event of a failover the secondary services director will be available via the same IP as the primary was accessible from.
 The service endpoint address must be in the same subnet as the IP on the primary interface.

-Use the IP of the primary interface Since the service endpoint address can change from one node to another during a failover, you would need a persistent IP on the primary interface for this node.
+Use the IP of the primary interface

+Since the service endpoint address can change from one node to another during a failover, you would need a persistent IP on the primary interface for this node.
 Please supply a new IP address for the primary interface and a new hostname for this node (hostname that the new IP corresponds to).

-NOTE Changing the hostname and IP will take effect immediately and will require navigating back to this page with the Hostname: Primary interface IP: O Enter a new service endpoint address Service Endpoint Address Type The Service Endpoint Address is globally addressable O The Service Endpoint Address is behind a NAT device External IP Address:
+NOTE Changing the hostname and IP will take effect immediately and will require navigating back to this page with the

+P: te endpoint address

+o andpoint address

+ddress:

+oint Address Type

+point Address is globally addressable point Address is behind a NAT device

+s: unknown